AU-Master-Thesis/thesis/sections/3-methodology/study-3/tracking-factor.typ

   #m.x _"diff" = #m.x _"meas" - #m.x _"pos"
 $<eq.diff>

-Where the Jacobian, $J_t$, is then defined as the normalized difference, $#m.x _"diff"$, where the normalisation factor is the current measurement value $h$, see @eq.jacobian.
+Where the Jacobian, $J_t$, is then defined as the normalized difference, $#m.x _"diff"$, where the normalization factor is the current measurement value $h$, see @eq.jacobian.

 $
   jacobian_(t,"pos") = #m.x _"diff" / h